Rs.59.50for 1 strip(s) (10 tablet cr each)

 lactation

-Lithocent CR Tablet is to be taken with food.
+Lithocent CR Tablet should be taken with or after food.

 None